Four limit cycles in three-dimensional Lotka-Volterra competitive systems with classes 28, 30 and 31 in Zeemans

 The dynamical behavior of solutions of the classes 30 and 31 in Zeeman’s classification restricted on the carrying simplices are as follows:

-Obviously, for class 31 when there exist three small-amplitude limit cycles with the outer one being unstable and the boundary of the simplex is a repellor, a fourth limit cycle can be obtained based on the Poincaré-Bendxison Theorem.
-Since the dynamics of classes 30 and 31 restricted to the carrying simplex are time-reversals of each other, we just need to show an example belong to class 31 with four limit cycles.
-Among the 1546 examples chosen randomly, there are only one belong to class 31 with at least four limit cycles.
+Obviously, for class 30 when there exist three small-amplitude limit cycles with the outer one being stable and the boundary of the simplex is a attractor,a fourth limit cycle can be obtained based on the Poincaré-Bendxison Theorem.
+And for class 31 when there exist three small-amplitude limit cycles with the outer one being unstable and the boundary of the simplex is a repellor, a fourth limit cycle can also be obtained.
+Among the 6733 examples chosen randomly, there are only one example belonging to class 30 and the other to class 31, respectively , with at least four limit cycles.

-The found system with an interaction matrix is as follows: \begin{spacing}{2}
+The found system belonging to class 30 with an interaction matrix is as follows: